 It is now a fact, the new Instagram algorithm is penalizing the vast majority of accounts.
 Although we wanted to give a damn, however, if we want to move forward on this social network we have to make it a friend.
 Ok to publish for hobby, passion or fun, but if we are there we want to make sure that our photos are seen by at least someone.
 Here, for those who have not yet understood it, today we are talking about that nice mechanism that decides, based on the interactions obtained in the few minutes after going online, the fate of our content just published on Instagram.

-How the new Instagram algorithm works
+How the Instagram algorithm works

 The Shadow-Ban of Instagram

-Just take our last 10 photos published starting from the penultimate, add the likes obtained (of course not those bought), divide them by 10 and the number obtained divides it again by the number of your followers (real not bought).
-Multiply by 100 and you will get a percentage that will indicate your engagement.
-The ideal rate is quite sectorial because it varies from category to category but if you can get it between 3 and 5% you can not complain.
-While you are under 2%, do something as soon as possible.
+Just take our last 10 photos published starting from the penultimate, add the likes obtained (obviously not the ones bought), divide by 10 and divide the number obtained again by the number of our followers (real not bought).
+Multiply by 100 and we will get a percentage that will indicate our engagement.
+The ideal rate is quite sectorial because it varies from category to category but if we manage to have it between 3 and 5% we cannot complain.
+While if we are below 2%, something must be done as soon as possible.

 5 practical tips to increase the visibility of content on Instagram